sugeshmundayadan/Loan-Data-from-Prosper/README.md

   * what income range were the most borrowers categorized.
   * Is there any co relation between Loan Amount vs. Intererst Rate
   * Relation between income range and Principal Borrowed.
+  * Whats the Interest rate over the years.